jdbren/lilac/README.md

 Updated 3/31/25 -
 Running in long mode (x86_64) is now supported.
 I have ported the newlib C library, and modified binutils and gcc sources to customize the compiler when it may be helpful.
-See those ports here:
+See those ports here on the lilac-os branch:

 https://github.com/jdbren/newlib/tree/lilac-os \
 https://github.com/jdbren/gcc/tree/lilac-os \